aws-samples/employee-shift-scheduling-optimization-cdk/README.md

 ## License

-This library is licensed under the Amazon Software License.
+This sample project is licensed under the MIT-0 License.
 See the LICENSE file.